ZEISS-PiWeb/PiWeb-Api/_pages/0124-restapi-dataservice-inspectionplan.md

 {% assign summary="Creates characteristics" %}
 {% capture description %}

 To create characteristics, you must send a JSON representation of the characteristics in the request body.
-A unique identifier and the path are mandatory, attributes and a comment are optional.
-The attribute keys which are used for the attributes must be contained in the characteristics attribute range (specified in the {{ site.links['configuration'] }})
+Values for `uuid` and `path` are required, `attributes` and `comment` are optional.
+The attribute keys must be valid characteristic attributes as specified in the {{ site.links['configuration'] }}.

 {{ site.images['info'] }} The comment is only added if versioning is enabled in the server settings.
 {% endcapture %}